-REGENT HOUSE MEMBERS' RIGHTS AND POWERS Members of the Regent House can have an input into University matters in a variety of ways and are empowered to do the following: Collective actions - Ten members may request a topic of concern be brought forward for Discussion - Fifty members may initiate a Grace for submission to the Regent House - Twenty-five members may request the amendment of a Grace already submitted but not yet approved - Twenty-five members may request that a vote be taken on a Grace by ballot - Ten members can make known their views on questions which are to be the subject of a ballot by issuing a statement as a fly-sheet for circulation A sharepoint site is available to members of the Regent House where petitions for collective actions may be posted for circulation and signature by other members, see p.
-6 and www.governance.cam.ac.uk/governance/key-bodies/RH-Senate/Pages/RH-Petitions.aspx Individual rights - Vote in Regent House ballots, including the election of members of the Council and the Board of Scrutiny (certain classes only) - Qualify for, or be appointed or elected to certain roles around the University e.g. certain committee appointments or standing for election to the University Council or Board of Scrutiny (subject to other applicable qualifying criteria) - · Attend and participate in Discussions - · Attend Congregations - Use the University Combination Room (see http://www.admin.cam.ac.uk/univ/combinationroom/) - Be a member of the Senate and vote to elect the Chancellor and High Steward HOW IT WORKS The University Council (as the principal executive and policy-making body of the University), and the General Board of the Faculties (responsible for the academic and educational policy of the University) report to the Regent House (Reports or Notices) or submit recommendations and proposals (in the form of 'Graces') for approval.
+REGENT HOUSE MEMBERS' RIGHTS AND POWERS Members of the Regent House can have an input into University matters in a variety of ways and are empowered to do the following: Collective actions - Ten or more members may raise a topic of concern for formal Discussion or request that a Discussion be held in person - Fifty or more members may initiate a Grace for submission to the Regent House - Twenty-five or more members may request the amendment of a Grace already submitted but not yet approved

+• Ten or more members can make known their views on questions which are to be the subject of a ballot by issuing a statement as a fly-sheet for circulation A SharePoint site is available to members of the Regent House where petitions for collective actions may be posted for circulation and signature by other members, see p.
+6 and www.governance.cam.ac.uk/governance/key-bodies/RH-Senate/Pages/RH-Petitions.aspx Individual rights - Vote in Regent House ballots, including the election of members of the University Council and the Board of Scrutiny (certain classes only) - Qualify for, or be appointed or elected to certain roles in the University e.g. certain committee appointments or standing for election to the University Council or Board of Scrutiny (subject to other applicable qualifying criteria) - Attend and participate in Discussions - Attend Congregations - Use the University Combination Room - Be a member of the Senate and vote to elect the Chancellor and High Steward HOW IT WORKS The University Council (as the principal executive and policy-making body of the University), and the General Board (responsible for the academic and educational policy of the University) report to the Regent House (via Reports or Notices) or submit recommendations and proposals (in the form of 'Graces') for approval, usually by publishing them in the Reporter.
 The Regent House then considers the proposals and any comments made in Discussion and members choose whether to accept the proposals as drafted or otherwise use their collective powers to seek a ballot or amendment.
 The timescale for getting business through the approval processes varies depending on the complexity and/or controversy of the proposed changes and the stages involved.
 Below are some examples of how the process works, from proposal submission to Regent House approval.

+3

+4

 UNIVERSITY DECISION-MAKING:

 Process overview

-Report published

-(including recommendations)
+Report published (including recommendations)

-Discussion held (forum for RH members and others to state their views)
+Discussion held (forum for RH

+members and others to state their views)

 Discussion remarks published

-Response to remarks by issuing body (incl. option to revise or withdraw the proposals or for Council to call a ballot)
+Response to remarks by issuing body revise or withdraw the proposals or for Council to call a ballot)